RobertHolderIII/LLM/takeout_homecooking/README.md

 Run the Jupyter notebooks to see various capabilities

-TakeoutAssessment.ipynb - set up agent, tools, and run queries Validation-manual - assess how well agents are answering the questions
+- TakeoutAssessment.ipynb - set up agent, tools, and run queries
+- Validation-manual.ipynb - assess how well agents are answering the questions

 ## Requirements